null

 Stylish furniture in the 19th century

 In the second half of the 19th century, eclectic cabinetmakers such as Antoine Krieger (1804-1869) and Mercier Frères (1828-1985) created furniture in the Transition style.
 Examples include chests of drawers and display cabinets with straight bodies resting on curved legs, such as our chest of drawers by Mercier Frères.
-These high-quality pieces of furniture were exhibited at the London and Paris World Fairs, and some were acquired by the Imperial Court of Napoleon III.
+These high-quality pieces of furniture were presented at the London and Paris World Fairs, and some were acquired by the Imperial Court of Napoleon III.

 These eclectic productions met the demands of a society with a strong attachment to the past.
 On the occasion of the Universal Exhibition in London in 1851 - where the French art industry was at the forefront - Léon de Laborde (1807-1869) - a French archaeologist and scholar trained in Germany, published a report in which he recommended that French manufacturers revive tradition and, before creating, understand the particular taste of each period.